luke-dowling/mongo-heroku-deployment/README.md

 Create your data models for users and articles to match the following examples.
 All fields should be required.
-And please add some timestamps
+And please add some timestamps.

 ##### USER